ownzonefeng/DronePhotography/README.md

 **Buttons inside the Main Interface:**

 3. Take Off.
 Click "Take off" to fly the drone.
-Be carefull not to touch "Emergency" button, it will cause the drone to stop flying and drop to the ground directly(in this way the drone will get damaged).

 4. Move parallely.
 You can see 8 fly direction buttons on the control interface.
 On left, those 4 directions control the drone to fly parallelly, "forward", "backward", "parallel left", "parallel right".